Penny Rimbaud: Artistic life

+Crass

+At Dial House in the early 1970s, Rimbaud co-founded the Stonehenge Festival along with Phil Russell, better known as Wally Hope.

+Crass Records released Acts of Love, an album of Rimbaud's poems set to classical music in 1985.
+A book of Gee Vaucher paintings accompanied the release.

 Written works

 Rimbaud's written works include the originally self-published Reality Asylum, a vitriolic attack on Christianity that appeared in heavily revised form on Crass' 1978 debut album The Feeding of the 5000, as a longer single and as a 45-minute spoken-word monologue.
 Other writings include: Rocky Eyed, an extended poem attacking prime minister Margaret Thatcher and her government following the 1982 Falklands War, which was recorded as the Crass album Yes Sir, I Will; The Death of Imagination (a "musical drama in 4 parts"); and The Diamond Signature (published by AK Press).
 Oh America is a response to the September 11, 2001 attacks and the United States' subsequent war on terror.
 It includes the line, "Give us justice which is not the searing spite of revenge, peace which is not the product of war nor dependent upon it."

 Current work

 Rimbaud contributed several spoken-word tracks to the 2008 Japanther album Tut Tut Now Shake Ya Butt and spoken-word vocals for the Charlatans track "I Sing the Body Eclectic" on the album Who We Touch.